Sandawe language: Tone

 Elderkin (1989) analyzes Sandawe as having two level tones (High, Low) and two contour tones (Falling, Rising).
 His thesis considers the behavior of tone at word-, sentence- and discourse-level.
 De Voogt (1992) and Kagaya (1993) list three level tones (High, Mid, Low) and two contour tones (Falling, Rising).

 Classification

 Map of the "Khoisan" languages; Sandawe is shaded olive.

 The most promising candidate as a relative of Sandawe are the Khoe languages of Botswana and Namibia.
 Most of the putative cognates Greenberg (1976) gives as evidence for Sandawe being a Khoisan language in fact tie Sandawe to Khoe.
 Gueldemann and Elderkin have strengthened that connection, with several dozen likely cognates, while casting doubts on other Khoisan connections.
-Although there are not enough similarities to reconstruct a Proto-Khoe–Sandawe language, there are enough to suggest that the connection is real.
+Although there are currently not enough comparanda to reconstruct a Proto-Khoe–Sandawe language, there are enough to suggest that the connection is real.
 However, other linguists have criticized the proposal as cherry-picking among a large number of non-matching pronominal forms.

 The pronominal system is quite similar: